aardvark-platform/aardvark.fake/README.md

 DefaultSetup.install ["src/Aardvark.sln"]
 ```

-Thus, when used that way, the build script provides the following commands:
+Thus, when used that way, the build script provides the following commands (copied from usage section in DefaultSetup.fsx):

 ```
-As a result, the build script provides the following commands:
   syntax: build [Target] where target is one of the following
     Default (which is executed when no target is given) same like compile but also copying native dependencies (from libs/Native/PROJECTNAME)